Bookkeeping Examples for Small Business and Students

 Cash sales can happen for several reasons, especially in retail or small businesses.
 It is still worth issuing a receipt for the transaction.

-Below is our cash receipt template, which is free to download.
+Below is our cash receipt template, available for free download.

 Cash Receipt Template printable